DanielBMarkham/Info-Ops/manuscript/chapter1.md

 ![](images/a330-flight-deck-forward.png)

 But Marc Dubois wasn't thinking that as he walked out on the Rio de Janeiro airport tarmac on May 31, 2009.
-It was a beautiful evening, light winds and unlimited visibility.
+It was a beautiful evening, light winds and unlimited visibility[^1-1].
 Dubois looked up at the Airbus 330 that he was going to fly from Rio to Paris.
 There was nothing to be worried about.
-Just the usual convection storms around the equator.
+Just the usual convection storms around the equator[^1-2].

+[^1-1]: Weather history for Rio de Janeiro was sourced from the Weather Underground. https://www.wunderground.com/history/airport/SBRJ/2009/5/31/DailyHistory.html?req_city=&req_state=&req_statename=&reqdb.zip=&reqdb.magic=&reqdb.wmo=

+[^1-2]: The overall outline of what happened on flight 447 is taken from the Wikipedia entry on the crash. https://en.wikipedia.org/wiki/Air_France_Flight_447

 The flight was mostly full.
 There was a relatively new junior co-pilot on board, but even he had hundreds of hours in the plane and in the region.
 There was nothing to suggest anything was amiss.
 We don't know for sure, but in all likelihood, Dubois's mind was dwelling on his beautiful Brazillian mistress and the evening they had spent together the night before.
 He had only gotten about an hour of sleep.